 Slow responses or, worse, no response at all shouldn’t be the case with modern technology.
 Emails, Skype and mobile devices make it easier than ever for communications between accountants and clients – failing that there’s always the old-fashioned telephone or face-to-face meeting.

 An anytime accountant should be easily contactable (we’ve been known to answer emails on Christmas Day, but don’t tell our families that) and flexible enough to work according to the times and methods that are best for you.
 For example, we regularly hold Skype calls with our clients, who are often too busy running their business to head out for a meeting.

 Historically accountants would leave matters such as VAT returns until the last minute, partly because older accounting systems wouldn’t allow the data to be entered before a particular date or because they were not acting in a pro-active manner.
 With online accounting making accounting simpler than ever there is no excuse to leave it until the last minute.
 With a little forward planning, an accountant should be able to get items such as year-end accounts and self-assessment tax returns submitted as early as possible.

 With the choice of online accounting suppliers available, such as Xero, FreeAgent, QuickBooks and KashFlow, accounting today should be completely hassle-free.
 The task of managing business finances is simpler than ever and with the added help of your accountant you should have more time to focus on the important task of running your business.

 These new platforms allow accountants to provide their clients with better information with which to run their business finances.
 Not only this but, with the time saved from using the new platforms, they should become more than your accountants, offering valuable financial and business advice to help support you and your businesses journey.

-If your accountants are failing to meet your expectations contact Jon or Trevor at Approved Accounting now for a free, no obligation discussion about how we can help you.
+If your accountants are failing to meet your expectations contact Jon or Trevor at Approved Accounting in Havant now for a free, no obligation discussion about how we can help you.
 Call us on 01730 823000 or Email Jon or Email Trevor.